eddie-energy/architecture/arc42/eddie_framework/solution-strategy/solution-strategy.md

 problem statement, quality goals and key constraints.
 Refer to details in the following sections. -->

+TO ADD:
+## Overview
+Short description.
+Motivate what was decided and why it was decided that way, based upon problem statement, quality goals and key constraints.
+Refer to details in the following sections.

 There are certain goals of the framework which can be achieved by following a specific strategy.
 These goals are outlined in the following table which also provides links to more detailed explanations.

+## Table

 | Scenario | Approach | Section |
 |-|-|-|